The Third Parent

 The Third Parent is an upcoming American supernatural horror film directed and written by David Michaels.
 It is based on the Creepypasta story of the same name.
-The film stars Rob Lowe, Roselyn Sánchez, and Crispin Glover.
+The film stars Rob Lowe, Roselyn Sánchez, Crispin Glover and Rafael de Belligny.

-The Third Parent is schedule to be released in the United States by Bleecker Street.
+The Third Parent is scheduled to be released in the United States by Bleecker Street.

 Premise

-Amidst a Fourth of July celebration a disturbing figure named Tommy Taffy emerges, and imposes authoritarian rule over an unsuspecting family.
+Amidst a Fourth of July celebration a disturbing figure named Tommy Taffy emerges and imposes authoritarian rule over an unsuspecting family.